 According to O.C.G.A.
 14-2-501 (2010), a Corporation in the state of Georgia needs to maintain a registered agent.
-We are one of the respected registered agents in Georgia and will be responsible towards initiating incorporation in Georgia through processing of your “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.
+We are one of the respected registered agents in Georgia and will be responsible for initiating incorporation in Georgia by processing of your “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.

 Articles of Incorporation and Certificate of Authority

 You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and a “Certificate of Authority” if it is a foreign business entity pursuant to Official Code of Georgia Annotated (O.C.G.A.)
 14-2-202 (2010).
 In order to streamline the process of incorporation in Georgia, we can file documents on your behalf through the online process or through expedited process.